This post may contain affiliate links. Please see my disclosure policy for details.

 They can translate Arabic for you, get your tickets and they can tell you what to expect, making you feel more comfortable.

 I especially liked the fact I could ask all the questions that popped up in my head about the history and meaning of it all.
-There’s hardly any signs.
+There are hardly any signs.

 The guide borrowed a book from one of the sellers to explain what I would see inside the temples.